dojoe/roland-mram-card/README.md

 Functionally, this design is 100% identical to the cards we sell online.
 I did make some changes to the appearance however to make homemade cards clearly distinguishable from ours.

-Also, one part we use (a Bourns CAT25 SMD resistor network) is no longer being manufactured, so I updated the BOM with a Panasonic part that seems to be a drop-in replacement.
-We have not tried that replacement part ourselves yet though - please let me know via a GitHub issue whether it's as drop-in as it looks.
+Also, one part we use (a Bourns CAT25 SMD resistor network) is no longer being manufactured, so I updated the BOM with a Panasonic part as a drop-in replacement.

 ## Directories